-Byron’s current research work is independent, ongoing, and large in scope.
-To present the many traditional dance, musics, and rituals of Northeast India with a focus on those which are endangered or are in need of immediate protection.
-Byron has spent more than 24 months in Manipur itself, amassing an archive of material and research.
+Byron’s current research work is, ongoing, and large in scope.
+His goal is to document and present the many traditional dance, musics, and rituals of Northeast India with a focus on those which are endangered or are in need of immediate protection.

 Based in California, Byron Aihara lives in Santa Cruz.
 His work has been published in Discover India’s Northeast Magazine, Surfer Magazine, Conde Nast Traveler (India), The Hindu, Mumbai Mirror, and other publications.
 He has been shortlisted by the Royal Photographic Society for their annual print exhibition.
 He also has a featured profile and gallery sponsored by LensCulture.com